awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 ![\[Get started with AWS DMS\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-dynamodb3.png)

-### Using Custom Condition Expressions with Object Mapping<a name="CHAP_Target.DynamoDB.ObjectMapping.ConditionExpression"></a>
+### Using custom condition expressions with object mapping<a name="CHAP_Target.DynamoDB.ObjectMapping.ConditionExpression"></a>

-You can use a feature of Amazon DynamoDB called conditional expressions to manipulate data that is being written to a DynamoDB table\.
-For more information about condition expressions in DynamoDB, see [Condition Expressions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)\.
+You can use a feature of DynamoDB called conditional expressions to manipulate data that is being written to a DynamoDB table\.
+For more information about condition expressions in DynamoDB, see [Condition expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)\.

 A condition expression member consists of:
 + an expression \(required\)